Some-Shade-of-Paleo Carrot Cake

-I debated until the very last minute as to whether I was going to keep this cake strictly paleo and go with an entirely dairy free icing or use the cream cheese that I’d bought a few weeks earlier with the very intention of turning it into some deliciously fluffy, sweet and tangy cream cheese frosting.
+I debated until the very last minute as to whether I was going to keep this Carrot Cake strictly paleo and go with an entirely dairy free icing or use the cream cheese that I’d bought a few weeks earlier with the very intention of turning it into some deliciously fluffy, sweet and tangy cream cheese frosting.

 Looks like dairy took it this time.
 What can I say?
 I have a soft spot for cream cheese icing.

 Besides, when I decided to give this paleo lifestyle a shot, it was also clear in my mind that I would be paying the “grey zone” a little visit from time to time and enjoy my precious dairy, in one form or another.
 And yes, that includes my beloved Whey Protein Powder.

 Only, cheese will be handled sort of like a treat: it shall be consumed

 Make that occasionally.